Task-Driven Subspace Decomposition for Knowledge Sharing and Isolation in LoRA-based Continual Learning: Methodology

 \textbf{Optimizing Up-Projection Matrices.} After anchoring $\mathbf{A}_G$ and $\mathbf{A}_I$, we further regularize the learnable parameters $\mathbf{B}_G$ and $\mathbf{B}_I$ to induce consistent gradients across diverse classes, so they generalize better and are less susceptible to interference from potential future classes.
 Specifically, we propose a within-task \textbf{\emph{Gradient-Aligned Optimization (GAO)}} algorithm.
 Given a batch $\mathcal{B}$, we split it into two label-disjoint subsets $\mathcal{B}_1$ and $\mathcal{B}_2$, GAO implicitly encourages their gradients to align by coupling their gradients.
 At each step, it first takes a normalized inner update on parameter $\theta$ using the gradient from one subset, and then conducts optimization on the other subset under the perturbed parameter:

 where $\rho \sim \text{U}(0,\rho_{\max})$ is a randomized inner-step scale for robustness, and $\eta$ is the learning rate. $\mathcal{L}(\theta, \mathcal{B})$ denotes the standard cross-entropy loss computed on $\mathcal{B}$.
 Intuitively, it enables learning one group under the gradient interference from another group, suppressing conflicting directions and promoting shared gradients across groups.
+We provide a theoretical analysis in Appx.~\ref{appx: theory_of_sgo} to show that GAO optimizes an explicit gradient alignment objective, while enhancing the anti-interference ability of learned parameters.